bitplane/bitplane.net/~/doc/thoughts/evolution-denial/index.md

 smarter than all of us and, well, what if everyone believed him?!

 We live in a world where language models tell people that they feel things.
-People believe them.
+And people believe them.
 The sentient software meme is contagious, it

 * ☣️ is compatible with science fiction and our culture;
 * ☣️ is supported by some of our smartest and most influential thinkers;